9cb14c1ec0/winforms-modernui/README.md

 --------------------------------------

 Brings the new Modern UI alias Metro UI of Windows 8 to .NET Windows Forms applications, updated to target .NET Core 6.
+If you have admired the looks of commercial packages like DevExpress, this project might be your open source alternative.

 Supported platforms
 -------------------